visgl/deck.gl/docs/developer-guide/building-apps.md

 ### Future Work

 This is not the final word on deck.gl bundle size.
-More work is being done to reduce the size of deck.gl and we are confident that even as fture releases will have more functionality, we will be able to keep the library code from growing and, more importantly, make deck.gl even more "tree shakeable", with the intention that apps should only "pay for what they use".
+More work is being done to reduce the size of deck.gl and we are confident that even as future releases will have more functionality, we will be able to keep the library code from growing and, more importantly, make deck.gl even more "tree shakeable", with the intention that apps should only "pay for what they use".

 ## Remarks

 * **Optimizing for minified code** - Due to inclusion of sourcemaps etc, the bundle size impact of deck.gl tends to look more significant in development builds than in the final production builds.
 While reducing the size of the development libraries is also desirable, the current goal is to ensure the impact of adding deck.gl on the final, minified/uglified application bundle is as small as possible.
 * Compressed bundle sizes are calculated using `gzip -9`.
-Consider using slower `brotli` compression for static assests, it typically provides an additional 20% reduction.
+Consider using slower `brotli` compression for static assets, it typically provides an additional 20% reduction.